Stochastic Code Monkeys

 It's Saturday morning.
 I have coffee, a slightly dangerous prompt, and just enough spite to prove everyone wrong.
 By lunch, something real exists.
 By dinner, I'm wondering why the company needed six months.

-But this is how bad decisions get made.
-Because even if that prototype feels like an answer, it isn't.
+And as much as I love this lack of process as my new process, I would caution that overstating my new superpower is where bad decisions get made.
+Because even if my Saturday prototype feels like an answer, it isn't.
 It's the question -- made visible.

 If you can replace some of that massive spec document with something real, you've done something important.
 You're no longer asking people to imagine the thing from a sketch of a sketch.
 You can point at it, you can touch it.
 You can argue about it, and you can break it.
 And you can improve it -- or kill it quickly and move on.